_______________________________

 January 17, 1942 - June 3, 2016

-Passed Away at Age 74 from Septic Shock
+Passed Away at Age 74 From Septic Shock

-In 1999, Voted Sportsman of the Century by Sports Illustrated and the BBC
+Voted Sportsman of the Century by Sports Illustrated and the BBC in 1999

 Andy Kaufman (Actor and Comedian)